-Comparative Study-where students produce a 10 minute video essay which critically compares and contrasts two films from differing time periods and/or cultures (20% of whole grade - Externally Assessed)
+Comparative Study- where students produce a 10 minute video essay which critically compares and contrasts two films from differing time periods and/or cultures (20% of whole grade - Externally Assessed).

-Textual Analysis - a time-limited assessment where students write a 1750 word analysis essay over four weeks on a specific section of a film chosen by the IB (20% of whole grade - Externally Assessed)
+Textual Analysis - a time-limited assessment where students write a 1750 word analysis essay over four weeks on a specific section of a film chosen by the IB (20% of whole grade - Externally Assessed).

-Collaborative Project -where students work in a small group to produce a 7 minute festival worthy short film and accompanying report to demonstrate their understanding of practical film-making in depth (35% of whole grade-Internally Assessed)
+Collaborative Project -where students work in a small group to produce a 7 minute festival worthy short film and accompanying report to demonstrate their understanding of practical film-making in depth (the collaborative project is 35% of the whole grade and is externally assessed).